telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Locked Columns

-Locked (frozen) columns allow some columns to be visible at all times during horizontal Grid scrolling.
+Locked (frozen) columns allow part of the columns to be visible at all times during horizontal Grid scrolling.

-The Grid allows you to freeze or lock columns on one side of the table.
+The Grid allows you to lock columns on one side of the table.
 For the feature to work properly, make sure the following configuration settings are provided:

 * Enable [Scrolling](#scrolling).
 * Lock at least one column initially.